 Here are some top tip tips for creating your first course:

-- One of the keys to keeping people interested and optimizing success rates is not just to talk at them for the duration of the course.
+- One of the keys to keeping people interested and optimizing success is not just to talk at them for the duration of the course.

 - Instead, it’s a good idea to incorporate elements of interaction, whether that be tasks or download worksheets.
-For example, during a lesson on content creation Teresa gave her learner a list of national days like National Coffee Day (my favorite!) to spark ideas.
+For example, during a lesson on content creation Teresa gave her learner a list of national days like National Coffee Day (our favorite!) to spark ideas.

 - When you create your first course, don’t compare it to other people’s all singing, all dancing premium courses (like Amy Porterfield and Pat Flynn etc).
 They may be at a pretty advanced stage right now, but you can bet they didn’t start off that way.
 We all have to start at the start.
 Don’t compare your first course to someone else’s 50th!